unfoldingWord-box3/alignment-ml/README.md

 **Visualizing alignment data:**

 On Jupyter notebooks have these examples:
-- plots of single alignments: plot_alignments.ipynb
+- plots of single alignments: plot_original_word_alignments.ipynb or look at plot_original_word_alignments.pdf
-- plots of multiple alignments: plot_multi_alignments.ipynb
+- plots of multiple alignments: plot_multi_alignments.ipynb or plot_multi_alignments.pdf

 Creating a CSV file of the suspect warnings

 - see: create_alignment_warning_csv.py
--